PringlesGang/SG0-StyledHorribleFix/README.md

 - Sticking to established Science Adventure terminology (like *worldline* and *world layer*)
 - Name order and romanization (Okabe Rintaro instead of Rintarou Okabe)
 - [Restored Japanese honorifics](#restored-japanese-honorifics)
-- Textual stylistic choices (i.e. writing ‘[Kurisu]’ when referring to *Amadeus* Kurisu)
+- Textual stylistic choices (e.g. writing ‘[Kurisu]’ when referring to *Amadeus* Kurisu)
-- Keeping in-unverise brand names (like Dr P)
+- Keeping in-universe brand names (like Dr P)

 ### Improved typography
-All instances of en-dashes and em-dashes have been replaced with their respective single-character counterparts (– and —), and all quotes and apostrophes have been replaced with their directed counterparts, to improve readability.
+All instances of en-dashes and em-dashes have been replaced with their respective single-character counterparts (– and —, instead of - and --), and all quotes and apostrophes have been replaced with their directed counterparts, to improve readability.

 In addition to this, the default styling uses the [Noto Sans Japanese](https://fonts.google.com/noto/specimen/Noto+Sans+JP) font at medium style with a black stroke, for easy readability from the couch!